-The traditional break/fix model evolved into managed services, the former being something where businesses would hire a third party specialist to upgrade, repair or install systems on an ad hoc basis.
-On the other hand, a managed service model is more focused on a subscription-based model, where companies usually agree to pay a specific amount every month in exchange for ongoing system management.
+Managed services evolved from the traditional break/fix model, the latter being something where businesses would recruit a third-party specialist to repair, upgrade, or install systems on an ad hoc basis.
+On the other hand, a managed service model tends to be more focused on a subscription-based model, where companies usually agree to pay a certain amount each month in exchange for ongoing system management.

 What that management entails can vary considerably depending on your needs and the provider's skill set.
 Most MSPs are able to offer a basic package of daily support, as well as more sophisticated deals that include disaster recovery.

 Managed services are an excellent option for those businesses that want to scale but don't have the resources available to support the necessary infrastructure, or simply want to focus their attention on changing business strategy rather than fighting fires in their systems.

 Service level agreements (SLAs) are important when outsourcing services, as this states the expectations for the minimum level of service the customer should receive

 Managed IT services can cover a range of business functions, from network, application, system, payroll, server, and backup/recovery solutions to workstation and printer management (commonly referred to as managed print services, or MPS).

 One common example of managed IT services at present is cloud services, where SMBs lacking expertise and resources can use a managed service provider (MSP) who may provide in-house cloud services or act as brokers with cloud services providers.